yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/U-Boot/UG-Memory-K3.rst

 be booted to u-boot prompt and a USB cable connected from the host machine to the device USB port configured to USB peripheral mode.

-From u-boot prompt execute the following:
+From u-boot prompt enter the following:

 .. code-block:: console

    => setenv dfu_alt_info ${dfu_alt_info_emmc}
    => dfu 0 mmc 0

-This comands assumes eMMC device exists and is mmc device 0.
+This command assumes eMMC device exists and is MMC device 0.

-On the host machine have the bootloader binaries ready to flash to eMMC Boot0.
-Execute the :command:`dfu-util` to transfer files to the device.
+On the host machine have the boot loader binaries ready to flash to eMMC Boot0.
+Run the :command:`dfu-util` to transfer files to the device.
 The general syntax for dfu-util command is:

 .. code-block:: console